 If you inherit a

 - Transfer the money to your own Roth IRA.
-The original owner of a Roth IRA is not required to take minimum distributions.
-Since an inherited IRA transferred into your own account is treated as though the money was yours from the start, then you aren't subject to RMDs for dollars in this account.
+Since an inherited IRA transferred into your own account is treated as though the money was yours from the start.
+You own Roth IRAs are not subject to RMDs.

 - Transfer it to an inherited Roth IRA.
 It's generally better to transfer an inherited IRA into your own account when the option is available because it is for spouses who are sole beneficiaries.
 However, if that option isn't available—perhaps because there are multiple beneficiaries—then you can open an inherited Roth IRA.
-You'll still need to start RMDs as described previously, but the distribution is not subject to income tax since it's a Roth account.
+The account will have to be distributed within 10-years of the account owner's death.

 What happens if there are multiple beneficiaries?